 This completely water resistant solar panel is bendable up to 30 degrees, and is easily transportable and mountable thanks to its lightweight build.
 There is a blocking diode included with the panel’s junction box to regulate battery discharge and draining during the night.

 SunPower 110 Watt Flexible Solar Panel

 This flexible solar panel has the highest power output and charging capacity of it’s class, and it weighs only 4.4 pounds.
 It can flex 30 degrees, and is easily installed with metal grommets found on the back of the panel, or with adhesives.
-This panel is made with SunPower’s monocrystalline cells which are specifically manufactured for resistance to power loss from cracking and corrosion.
+This panel is made with SunPower’s high efficiency monocrystalline cells which are specifically manufactured for resistance to power loss from cracking and corrosion.

 TP-solar Flexible Solar Panel 50W 24V/12V Monocrystalline Bendable

 This panel can be curved to a 30 degree arc for easy mounting on RVs, cars, boats, and more.
 It can also be easily wired to other panels, increasing power output.
 The TP-solar panel is made of ethylene tetrafluoroethylene (ETFE , a material that has a high light-transmittance for peak performance.
 The surface of the panel is also non-stick, making the cleaning process easy.